 Q: What are the benefits of being a Joint Admissions student?

 A: The most important benefit of Joint Admissions is advising.
 Because you will begin working with WKU-O advisors in your freshman year, you are going to maximize your time by taking courses that work for you at both your KCTCS school and WKU-O. You will also benefit from the student services of both institutions, which include financial aid, career counseling, leadership training, library/research facilities, computer lab/technology, student activities and organizations, etc. Once you pay for your first transcript, transcript fees are waived for Joint Admissions students.
 You will also have the opportunity to attend WKU sporting events for free with your WKU ID!
-Plus, you don't have to pay the WKU application fee if you are a Joint Admissions student with less than 30 college credit hours!
+Plus, you don't have to pay the WKU application fee if you are a Joint Admissions student with more than a semester of college work left!

 Q: Why do I apply to WKU and a KCTCS school?